 - Visually inspect the exhaust system before the oxygen sensor for leaks.

 - Use a vacuum gauge to test the catalytic converter.
-Turn your car on and put it in park (or neutral, in a manual transmission) then put on the parking brake.
+Turn your car on and put it in the park (or neutral, in a manual transmission), then put on the parking brake.
 Remove the vacuum hose and connect the vacuum gauge to the port.
 Start your car and let the engine idle until it reaches operating temperature.
 The gauge should read 18-22 Hg.
-Increase the RPMs.
+Increase RPMs.
 The vacuum reading should briefly drop then return to its earlier reading.
 If it doesn’t, the catalytic converter is likely clogged.

 - Visually inspect the exhaust pipes for damage.